 Philadelphia Lawyers Fight for Those Injured by Defective Vehicles

-If you have been seriously injured in a car, truck or SUV accident due to a vehicle defect or other reasons you may face significant medical bills, lost wages and other damages.
+If you have been seriously injured in a truck or car accident due to a vehicle defect or other reasons you may face significant medical bills, lost wages and other damages.
 For more than 34 years the defective product lawyers of The Reiff Law Firm have fought aggressively and strategically to hold the responsible parties financially accountable for the serious injuries and wrongful deaths their actions cause.
-To schedule a free and confidential consultation contact our firm at (215) 246-9000.
+To schedule a free and confidential consultation contact our firm at (215) 709-6940.